vippsas/vipps-ecom-api/vipps-in-store-howitworks.md

 ---
 END_METADATA -->

-# Vipps In Store: How It Works
+# How it works in the store

 <!-- START_COMMENT -->